worldbank/ietoolkit/admin/checklist-submitting-SSC.md

 - [ ] 7 **Create a .zip file**
   - Create a .zip file with all ado-files and help files only.
 These files are not allowed to be in a sub-folder in this .zip file.
 No other files should be in this folder.
-Make a copy of this file in the archive folder of this package.

 - [ ] 8. **Email Prof. Baum**